 Switch it up…

-- It boosts the confidence of my beginner players!
-If they go first, they often correlate this with thinking they suck.
 So now I randomly select the order of performances.
 Plus the little kids then have to stay and listen to the big kids play!

 - The flow of the recital is fast-paced!
 Most of the little kids are beginners and so their pieces are around a minute, where the older kids might play for 3 or 4 minutes.
 Mixing it up keeps it from having all of the short pieces in the beginning and all of the long pieces at the end.
 Plus, It’s fun to watch a short beginner piece and then a longer, more advanced piece!